 Electric cars have a significant advantage in regards to cost due to impressive federal and state EV incentives.
 We strongly recommend looking into your state’s electric car tax credits as the tax incentives can drastically lower the cost of electric cars.

-1. Battery-Electric Vehicles refer to any car that is solely powered by electricity and does not rely on gasoline in any capacity.
+A car that is solely powered by electricity and does not rely on gasoline in any capacity is how electric cars work.
 Some examples of BEV’s include:

 The breakdown for a gas-powered car vs. an electric car comes out to be $9.83 per 100 miles for a gas car and $5.27 per 100 miles for an electric vehicle.
 When directly compared, the cost to power an electric vehicle is about half of what it costs to fuel your gas-powered car.

-For most drivers who make the switch to electric vehicles, they find that charging at home is actually more convenient than visiting a gas station, saving time and money.
+For most drivers who make the switch to electric vehicles from a gas powered car or a hybrid electric vehicle, they find that charging at home is actually more convenient than visiting a gas station, saving time and money.
 Also, workplace and public charging stations for electric cars are also becoming more prevalent, especially as more electric vehicles are hitting the road.

 While the initial cost of setting up and installing a charging system in your home may seem expensive, remember that the average cost of a mid-tier PHEV is about $4,000 less than that of a similar gas-powered sedan.